 Tomoya Takahashi

-is the Japanese sales representative for Dynafit Pomoca.
+is the sales representative for Dynafit Pomoca in Japan.
 He loves skiing and fishing.
-He is currently using remote work to help manage his family's inn.
-In the summer, he spends his time fishing and gathering wild vegetables, transitioning from the hustle and bustle of the city to a simpler lifestyle.
+He is currently working remotely and apprenticing at his family's inn.
+In the summer, he spends his time fishing and gathering wild vegetables, transitioning from the hustle and bustle of city life to a simpler lifestyle.

 Cooperation / Rexxam Co., Ltd